-You are unlikely to do harm if you give your child extra ear drops by mistake.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+It is unlikely that you will cause any harm if you give your child extra drops by mistake.
+If you are worried that you may have given your child too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

-Are there any possible side-eff ects?
+Are there any possible side-effects?